 The upper two floors of the 133-year-old historical three-story building had been vacant for nearly 60 years, until McManmon converted them into classrooms and office space for CIP.

-Headquartered in Lee, the international known program founded by McManmon in 1983, helps young adults with Asperger's syndrome -- a high-functioning form of autism -- and
+Headquartered in Lee, the international known program founded by McManmon in 1983, helps young adults with Asperger's syndrome -- a high-functioning form of autism -- and other learning difficulties get a college education or begin a career through local internships.

 Meanwhile, the former H.A.
 Johansson's 5 & 10 store front on the Baird & Benton block's first floor was transformed into an art gal lery and cafe.